lmuntaner/tech-introduction-product-people/docs/databases/project.md

 ### Insert data

-The SQL statement clause to add some data is `INSERT INTO`:
+The SQL clause to add some data is `INSERT INTO`:

 ```sql
 INSERT INTO writers